rstudio-education/glossRy/glossary.md

 :   To translate the text of a program or web page into a data structure in memory
     that the program can then manipulate.

+Parsons Problem:
+:   An assessment technique developed by Dale Parsons and others
+    in which learners rearrange given material to construct a correct answer to a question.

+Permalink:
+:   Short for "permanent link", the full URL that you see and use for a post, page, or a site's content.
+    An example could be `https://www.mysite.com/category/post-name`.

 Pipe operator:
 :   The `%>%` used to make the output of one function the input of the next.